ankit-kejriwal/lzw_python/README.md

 ## **Introduction:**<br />

-The Lempel–Ziv–Welch (LZW) algorithm is a lossless data compression algorithm.
-LZW is an adaptive compression algorithm that does not assume prior knowledge of the input data distribution.
-This algorithm works well when the input data is sufficiently large and there is redundancy in the data.Two examples of commonly used file formats that use LZW compression are the GIF image format served from websites and the TIFF image format.
-LZW compression is also suitable for compressing text files, and is the algorithm in the compress Unix file compression utility.
+The Lempel–Ziv–Welch (LZW) algorithm is a lossless documents compression algorithm.
+LZW is an adaptive compression set of regulations that does now not anticipate prior information of the enter data distribution.
+This set of guidelines works well when the input records is sufficiently large and there's redundancy inside the statistics.Two examples of commonly used report codecs that use LZW compression are the GIF photograph layout served from internet websites and the TIFF photo format.
+LZW compression is also terrific for compressing textual content files, and is the algorithm inside the compress Unix record compression utility.

 ## **Application of LZW:**<br />